 12. I logged in to STU-VIEW, but why can't I get a locker?

 Locker rental registration begins when web registration opens for the coming term.
 There are a limited number of lockers at the college and groups of lockers are assigned to each program.
 So if you can't get a locker, it likely means that all of the lockers assigned to your program have already been rented.
-If this happens, go to your campus Welcome Desk, notify a locker administrator and ask if there are any lockers coming available, or if there's a chance for you to get a locker assigned to a different program.
+If this happens, go to the St. James Campus Store, notify a locker administrator and ask if there are any lockers coming available, or if there's a chance for you to get a locker assigned to a different program.

 13. What happens if I decide I don't want my locker anymore?
 Can I get my money back?

-If you decide you don't need your locker you can cancel by visiting the Welcome Desk.
+If you decide you don't need your locker you can cancel by visiting the St. James Campus Store.
 However, if you decide to cancel more than 10 business days after the semester start date, you will not receive a refund.

 14. What happens if someone breaks into my locker?

 If someone forcefully enters your locker, it is a criminal act and needs to be reported to Campus Security as soon as possible.
 The safe recovery of your items depends in large part on how quickly you report the theft.
 If you are sharing a locker, be sure to let the person you are sharing it with know what has happened.